Management Consulting & Administrative Legal Services

 Option regarding the formation of a legal business entity in Japan for ongoing commercial activities: The favored choice is either to establish a "Branch Office" or a local "Subsidiary Company (Kabushiki-Kaisha or Godo-Kaisha)."

-A foreign company or entrepreneurs can establish a Japanese company Godo-Kaisha(GK) or Kabushiki-Kaisha(KK)] in Japan without a "Local Resident in Japan" under the amendment in the Companies Act introduced in March-2015.
+A foreign company or entrepreneur can establish a Japanese company, Godo-Kaisha(GK) or Kabushiki-Kaisha(KK), in Japan without a "Local Resident in Japan" (Non-Resident Promoter/Director) under the amendment in the Companies Act introduced in March 2015.

 Time-frame for registration: For the procedure, please refer to the registration flowchart of the Branch Office and Kabushiki-Kaisha [KK] Co. & Godo-Kaisha [GK] Co.
 Upon applying to Legal Affairs Bureau for registration, it takes about 2(two) weeks to obtain the registration certificate.